wp-plugins/taxonomy-extra-tools/readme.txt

 3. the Title Filter in action, the Recent Extras and Current Terms widgets

 == Changelog ==

+= 0.41 =
+* Fix compatibility issue with older versions of WP SEO by Yoast

 = 0.4 =
 * Improved compatibility with WP SEO by Yoast